notion-enhancer/notion-enhancer.github.io/getting-started/basic-usage.md

 - _Is this against Notion's Terms of Service?
 Can I get in trouble for using it?_

   Definitely not!
-Before releasing the notion-enhancer, we checked with Notion's support team and go the following responses.
+Before releasing the notion-enhancer, we checked with Notion's support team and received the following responses.

   > "Userscripts and userstyles are definitely cool ideas and would be helpful for many users!"
   >